-3.4.4 Conclusions and recommendations
+3.5 Conclusions and recommendations

 The January 2022 ESIA noise assessment concluded that the noise levels would not exceed guidance levels, except when jack hammers are in use during construction.
-However, it should be noted that baseline noise measurements carried out for the ESIA indicated noise levels above international guidance levels in the area.
+The nearest noise sensitive receptors were not adequately considered.
 External noise receptors in the vicinity of the construction site are mainly industry and local commercial businesses, although there is some labour camp accommodation at 650 m distance from the Project site.
+ESIA noise risk assessment has shown that this accommodation area would not be affected by the construction noise at Block 4.